friends-of-presta/security-advisories/_posts/2023-08-28-deserialization-untrusted-data-CWE-502-part1.md

 2. Go to the configuration page of the module.

-3. This piece of code will put an `a.php` file in the designated directory of the PrestaShop.
+3. This piece of code will put an `a.php` file in the designated directory of PrestaShop.

-### Malicious usage through PrestaShop dependancies
+### Malicious usage through PrestaShop dependencies

-Mailicious usage in PrestaShop via commons libraries are :
+Malicious usages of PrestaShop via common libraries are:
 * remote code execution (RCE) to put a webshell
 * Server Side Request Forgery (SSRF) to aggress other website with a clean IP
 * File Deletion (FD) to remove an htaccess and expose logs or sensitive data